|

 The MRC 2100 is somewhat more rugged device with special rubber padding.
 It can handle four foot drops and is designed to be used in forklifts and other vehicles.

-As of April 22, 2008, NEXCOM has not released detailed specs, so we don't know the exact size, weight, storage, and connectivity specs.
 The battery is said to last between four and eight hours.
-NEXCOM's plans for the device are unknown as well, though we would not be surprised to see it sold in the US market under different brandnames,
+NEXCOM's plans for the device are unknown as well, though we would not be surprised to see it sold in the US market under different brandnames.